fplab/ui-for-pl/src/itp.rst

   .. bibliography:: itp.bib
     :filter: key == 'aspinall07'

-  Sophisticated functionality are implemented later.
-Proof General Kit implements a protocol for communicating between theorem provers, display and other auxiliary tools, and it integrate features such as browsing and searching loaded theorems.
+  Proof General Kit implements a protocol for communicating between theorem provers, display and other auxiliary tools, and it integrates features such as browsing and searching loaded theorems.

 Now there are `more features, <http://proofgeneral.inf.ed.ac.uk/htmlshow.php?title=Proof+General+user+manual&file=releases%2FProofGeneral%2Fdoc%2FProofGeneral%2FProofGeneral_2.html>`_